Press Brake Operation Manual (Training PDF)

 Installation

-To ensure proper operation of the press brake machine and prevent disturbances caused by vibrations, it is important to verify that the surface it will be placed on is firm and stable.
+To ensure the proper operation and stability of the press brake, the surface it will be placed on must be firm and stable.
+Follow these steps:

-If necessary, a concrete foundation that is suitable for the specific ground conditions should be prepared.
+• Concrete Foundation: If necessary, prepare a concrete foundation suitable for the specific ground conditions.
+Refer to the detailed foundation drawing provided below.

-Additionally, sufficient space on either the left or right side of the press brake, equal to the length of the machine, must be available to facilitate tool changing operations.
+• Space Requirements: Ensure there is adequate space around the machine for maintenance work and special tasks.
+There should be sufficient space on either the left or right side of the press brake, equal to the length of the machine, to facilitate tool changing operations.

 Leveling

-For vertical leveling, place the spirit level on the machine table again.
-Any necessary adjustments can be made by adjusting the leveling bolts located in the feet of the press brake.
+• Adjustments: Make any necessary adjustments by adjusting the leveling bolts located in the feet of the press brake.

 Here are the drawings: